+LAN See local area network.

-local area network
+local area network LAN.

-LAN.
 A communications network serving users within a limited area, such as one floor of a building.
 A LAN typically connects multiple personal computers and shared network devices such as storage and printers.
 Although many technologies exist to implement a LAN, Ethernet is the most common for connecting personal computers.

-MAC address

-The Media Access Control address is a unique 48-bit hardware address assigned to every network interface card.
+MAC address Media Access Control address.
+A unique 48-bit hardware address assigned to every Ethernet node.
 Usually written in the form 01:23:45:67:89:ab.

-Mbps

-Megabits per second.
+Mbps Megabits per second.